pu2clr/SI4735/README.md

 * Using different voltage levels between I²C devices can be unsafe and can destroy parts connected on I²C bus, specially the Si47XX;
 * It is important to wire all your I²C devices on the same common ground.
 * If you are using Arduino Mini Pro, UNO or similar, pay attention to the pin 13 and the use of internal pull-up resistor.
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH, the LED comes on.
 If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
 If this occurs in your project, you can do:
-  *  Use the pin 14.
+  *  Use the pin 14 instead pin 13.
 This pin is the A0 (Analog).
 But you have to refer it by 14 to use it as digital pin;
   *  Change the circuit and sketch to use external pull-up on pin 13;
-  *  Remove the LED or resitor connected to the led from the board.
+  *  Remove the LED or resitor connected to the LED from the board.
 * Use only batteries to power your circuit.
 Receptions in LW, MW and SW can be seriously harmed by the use of power supplies connected to the grid.
 * See some Shortwave antenna configuration on [Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383](https://www.silabs.com/documents/public/application-notes/AN383.pdf)